lukaiobashvili/manual-qa-portfolio/test-cases/login/login-multiple-user-types.md

 4. Click the "Login" button
 5. Observe the product listing page

-Expected Result: User logs in successfully and sees the product listing page with all product images displaying correctly Actual Result: User logs in successfully and sees the product listing page with all product images displaying correctly
+Expected Result: User logs in successfully and sees the product listing page Actual Result: User logs in successfully and sees the product listing page
 Status: Pass

 -----------------------------------------------------------------------------------------------------------------------------------------------------